Imphal Barracks

-Imphal Barracks is a military installation located in Fulford, York, England.
+Imphal Barracks is a military installation located in Fulford, a village on the outskirts of York, England.

 History

 Early history

 Cavalry barracks were built in Fulford as part of the British response to the threat of the French Revolution and were completed in 1795, but these have now been largely demolished.
 The infantry barracks, which were built between 1877 and 1878, were initially the depot of the 14th Regiment of Foot who arrived from Bradford Moor Barracks in 1878.
 Their creation took place as part of the Cardwell Reforms which encouraged the localisation of British military forces.
 Following the Childers Reforms, the 14th Regiment of Foot evolved to become the West Yorkshire Regiment with its depot at the barracks in 1881.
 Under the Cardwell Reforms the two battalions of the 25th (Sussex) Regiment of Foot also established a depot at the barracks but following the Childers Reforms that regiment evolved to become the King's Own Scottish Borderers and moved to Berwick Barracks in 1881.